Huntingdon and Godmanchester walk

 Continue along Church Lane until the road turns suddenly right.
 Here, take the path directly ahead, following the line of the river until you come to the road bridge to Godmanchester.

-Under the direction of miller, Potto Brown, the Browns built steam mills at St Ives in 1854 and at Godmanchester in 1863.
+Under the direction of Potto Brown, the Browns built steam mills at St Ives in 1854 and at Godmanchester in 1863.
 They introduced the latest steam-milling technology, using porcelain rollers, into their mills.
-The steam mill at Godmanchester, complete with a chapel for the spiritual benefit of its workforce, no longer stands but you can still see the one at St Ives.
+The steam mill at Godmanchester no longer stands but you can still see the one at St Ives.
 In the 1970s it was the home of Sir Clive Sinclair's electronics firm, makers of the first pocket calculator.
-It has now been converted into flats.
 The mill that can still be seen at the Huntingdon-Godmanchester bridge was built in 1847 for the production of oil cake, a feed for cattle.
-It turned to hosiery manufacture between 1924 and 1972 before being converted into flats.

 Cross the road at the crossing towards the Old Bridge hotel and continue beyond the hotel to Castle Hills.
 Follow the path past the hills and out to Mill Common.

 You can see the remains of Huntingdon's Norman motte-and-bailey castle, demolished under the orders of King Henry II in 1174 as it was occupied by rebels opposed to him.
 What remained was then used as the town's gaol.
 The spot was also fortified with a Parliamentarian gun emplacement during the English Civil Wars of the 1640s.
-The castle mound became the site for two windmills, as seen in Jefferys' 1768 map, which were pulled down after 200 years service in 1875; the present pine trees mark the spot.
+The castle mound became the site for two windmills which were pulled down after 200 years service in 1875; the present pine trees mark the spot.
 Nearby, on St Mary's Street, Robert Margett established a steam mill in 1852; he also established the Corporation Mill at Huntingdon.

 Turn left at Mill Common and down into Portholme water meadow.
 Take the path across the meadow to the Godmanchester lock.

 Portholme is famous as the largest water meadow in England.
-It is classed as a site of special scientific interest, and until 1887 was used as a horse racing track for a special three day event each August that rivalled the Derby as one of the country's most fashionable events.
-Later, in times of flood and harsh winters, it was used to play 'Bandy', the local form of ice hockey, and also as an ideal take-off area for fledgling aeroplane flights.
-From 1910 it was used as an airfield, and was known as RAF Portholme.
+It is classed as a Site of Special Scientific Interest and until 1887 was used as a horse racing track for a special three day event each August that rivaled the Derby as one of the country's most fashionable events.
+Later, in times of flood and harsh winters, it was used to play 'Bandy', the local form of ice hockey and also as an ideal take-off area for fledgling aeroplane flights.
+From 1910 it was used as an airfield and was known as RAF Portholme.

 Follow the path over the lock and along the river, past the Chinese Bridge to the site of a former water mill.